jpmorganchase/Phantom/docs/user/fsmdesignpatterns.rst

 FSM Environment, No Shared Policies
 -----------------------------------

-The following describes an FSM based environment with 3 agents and 4 stages.
-All the agents take actions in each stage with a separate policy.
-This gives 12 policies in total.
+The following describes an FSM based environment with 3 agents and 3 stages.
+An agent can only be assigned a single policy.
+In this example each agent acts in one stage each.

 .. figure:: /img/policy-grid-2.svg
    :width: 70%